dtcenter/MET/docs/Users_Guide/series-analysis.rst

 13. GRAD for Gradient Statistics (See :numref:`table_GS_format_info_GRAD`)

 .. note:: When the -input option is used, all partial sum and contingency table count columns are required to aggregate statistics across multiple runs.
-To facilitate this, the output_stats entries for the CTC, SL1L2, SAL1L2, and PCT line types can be set to "ALL" to indicate that all available columns for those line types should be written.
+To facilitate this, the output_stats entries for the CTC, SL1L2, SAL1L2, PCT, and GRAD line types can be set to "ALL" to indicate that all available columns for those line types should be written.